 If performance (i.e. ROAS, revenue, or CPA) dips month over month while tracking, it could indicate wasted ad spend due to the update.
 Related to this news, I’d like to take a moment to explain how this challenge with Google’s reporting is an ideal use case for what we call an n-gram analysis.
 While queries are the full text that users enter into the search bar, n-grams are portions of those queries—for instance, just one, two, three, etc., words contained within.

 By creating an n-gram analysis, (which I touched on a RetailX TechTalks webinar in March 2020), you can see how search queries that contain common words perform.
 For instance, how does a query perform that contains the words “best” or “near me” coupled with a brand name?
-This data is a key value-add in Sidecar Connect via our Search Query Explorer tool.
+This data is a key value-add you get with Sidecar.

-The Search Query Explorer lets you view query data from Google and Amazon—no matter the search volume, unlike these ad networks’ native reporting.
-This tool also lets you see the Shopping and Paid Search data in tandem.
+Sidecar’s Search Query Management technology analyzes query data from Google and Amazon—no matter the search volume, unlike these ad networks’ native reporting.
+This tool also lets us see Shopping and Paid Search data in tandem.